Undergraduate Degree Program for Engineering Physics

 Engineering Physics by the Numbers

 Starting salaries of B.S.
-Engineering Physics graduates (3 year average):
+Engineering Physics graduates (three-year average):

-Post graduate plans for engineering physics graduates at the time of graduation (2019):
+Post graduate plans for engineering physics graduates at the time of graduation (three-year average):